aco950/aws-cloud-prac-notes/04_aws_integrated_services.md

   instances available to handle the load for your application.
   * This is based on conditions that you specify.
-* Removes the guesswork of figuring out how many instances you need at a point in time to meet your workload requirements.
+* Removes the guesswork of figuring out how many instances you need at a point in time in order to meet your workload requirements.
 * When running your applications on EC2 instances, you should monitor the performance of your workload via Amazon CloudWatch.
-  * With CloudWatch, you can measure workload and see when the demand is highest/lowest.
+  * With CloudWatch, you can measure your workload and see when demand is highest/lowest.
 * Answers 2 questions:
   * How can I ensure that my workload has enough EC2 resources to meet fluctuating performance requirements?
 (Scalability)